Mobile security: Wi-Fi

-The ability to access free and fast Wi-Fi gives a business an edge over those who do not.
-Free Wi-Fi is usually provided by organizations such as airports, coffee shops, and restaurants for a number of reasons, including encouraging customers to spend more time and money on the premises, and helping users stay productive.
+The ability to access free, fast Wi-Fi gives a business an edge over those who do not.
+Free Wi-Fi is usually provided by organizations such as airports, coffee shops, and restaurants for a number of reasons, including encouraging customers to spend more time and money on the premises and helping users stay productive.
 Another reason is enhancing customer tracking: many restaurants and coffee shops compile data about their customers so they can target advertisements directly to their devices.
 This means that customers know what services the facility provides.
 Generally, individuals filter business premises based on Internet connections as another reason to gain a competitive edge.
 Network security is the responsibility of the organizations, as unsecured Wi-Fi networks are prone to numerous risks.
 The man-in-the-middle attack entails the interception and modification of data between parties.
-Additionally, malware can be distributed via the free Wi-Fi network and hackers can exploit software vulnerabilities to smuggle malware onto connected devices.
+Additionally, malware can be distributed via the free Wi-Fi network and hackers can exploit software vulnerabilities to smuggle it onto connected devices.
 It is also possible to eavesdrop and sniff Wi-Fi signals using special software and devices, capturing login credentials and hijacking accounts.

 As with GSM, if the attacker succeeds in breaking the identification key, both the phone and the entire network it is connected to become exposed to attacks.

 Many smartphones remember wireless LANs they have previously connected to, allowing users to not have to re-identify with each connection.
 However, an attacker could create a Wi-Fi access point twin with the same parameters and characteristics as a real network.
 By automatically connecting to the fraudulent network, a smartphone becomes susceptible to the attacker, who can intercept any unencrypted data.